Understanding and implementing brand positioning models

 Where to start: positioning models

-Positioning can be conveyed through a variety of assets, such as tone and voice, visual equity and physical and virtual representations.
+Positioning can be conveyed through a variety of assets, such as tone and voice, visual equity, and physical and virtual representations.
 Clarity is key, and strong brands use positioning templates to ensure coherence and cohesion across the board.

 As with anything, establishing a framework is integral to streamlining success.
 Following a positioning template ensures that brands are communicating their brand messaging in a structured and effective manner.

 Strategic positioning paired with a strong brand identity has the power to establish lasting connections that foster brand relationships with purpose.
 A successful positioning strategy relies on a deep understanding of the marketplace a brand wants to compete in, and reinforces the perception brands want to portray to their target audiences.
-Some companies may want to stand out as market leaders, while others may wish to position through price, demographics, value, customer experience or other factors.
+Some companies may want to stand out as market leaders, while others may wish to position themselves through price, demographics, value, customer experience, or other factors.

 Crucial to deciding how to position your brand is a strong understanding of your target audience.
-Although, there’s a common misunderstanding that a brand is only externally facing.
+Although there’s a common misunderstanding that a brand is only externally facing.
 In reality, a brand’s internal audience and stakeholders are every bit as important as its external customers and users.
-Employees must also understand their brand’s position and their role in it – so, be sure to look both outside and inside to determine and differentiate your brand.
+Employees must also understand their brand’s position and their role in it.
+So, be sure to look both outside and inside to determine and differentiate your brand.

-Model A: Brand Benefit Ladder
+Model A: Brand benefit ladder

 Brand positioning ladder pyramid chart.